marrowfen/marrowfen.github.io/docs/hidden/Dreamroot.md

 ### ACT 3: Waking

+- The players need to find the 3 parts of Wren's bracelet, touching them to each other will cause them to mend
+- The players need to slide the bracelet on the Sleeping Wren's wrist
 - If successful, players wake Wren and themselves
 - Wren has vague recollection, emotionally uplifted — she’s more vibrant, imaginative, and full of wonder
 - The Myconids are grateful, offering continued peace and slow-growing trust